-To lower the outboard motor, tilt up using the power tilt switch, then move the tilt lock lever to the FREE position, and then lower the outboard motor to the desired position.
+To lower the outboard motor, tilt up, move the tilt lock lever to the FREE position, and then lower the outboard motor to the desired position.

 Do not attempt to use the power tilt switch to tilt the outboard motor down while the tilt lock lever is in the LOCK position.
 Damage to the power tilt system may occur.